 The government can introduce its bills in the Senate and frequently takes advantage of this option.
 Doing so takes pressure off the House of Commons' timetable.
 A bill that is complex and technical rather than partisan is a perfect candidate for initial review by the Senate.
 Bills to implement income tax treaties are a good example.
 The Senate can also pre-study bills that have been introduced in the House of Commons but have not yet reached the Senate, when it considers this to be a useful initiative.

-Private bills are introduced on the petition of a citizen and address the needs of a single person, company or institution, rather than applying to the general public, and are always initiated in the Senate.
+Private bills are introduced on the petition of a citizen and address the needs of a single person, company or institution, rather than applying to the general public, and are usually initiated in the Senate.
 In the 19th century, private bills were popular to incorporate and regulate the railroad companies and religious organizations that opened the West.
 For the greater part of the twentieth century, divorces in certain provinces were granted by private bill introduced in the Senate.
 More recent private bills have authorized marriages otherwise prohibited by law, revived companies, allowed companies to change jurisdiction, and incorporated and regulated charitable and other non-profit organizations.
 Private bills are valuable because they can point to weaknesses in the general law.

 The only bills that cannot be initiated in the Senate are money bills.
 Money bills collect or disburse public funds.
 They must always be proposed by the government and considered first in the House of Commons.
 Only then can a money bill be submitted to the Senate for its consideration.
 The Senate can pass or defeat a money bill and can also amend it, but only to reduce taxes or expenditures.